Prince of Persia (2008 video game): Reception

 However, many criticized the game for being too easy or "consumer-friendly", regarding the simple platforming and combat segments.
 Eurogamer described it as a "poor game" with "excessive repetition" but nonetheless with "fantastic technology and interesting mechanics".
 1UP.com criticized the trial-and-error nature of the platforming gameplay.

 Many comparisons have been drawn to other video games in terms of artistic design and gameplay.
 Examples include Mirror's Edge and Ubisoft's own Assassin's Creed with unique platforming and timing-based combat.
 The vast open-world environment with intense boss fights have been compared to Ico and Shadow of the Colossus, and the watercolor looks to Ōkami.

 Sales

-Ubisoft has released sales figures showing that Prince of Persia has sold over 2.2 million copies worldwide as of January 2009.
+In 2009, Prince of Persia has sold over 2.2 million copies worldwide in January and by November, the game had over 2.5 million copies worldwide.

 Awards

-On February 19, 2009, Prince of Persia was awarded the "Outstanding Achievement in Animation" at the twelfth Annual Interactive Achievement Awards.
+In February 2009, the Academy of Interactive Arts & Sciences awarded Prince of Persia with "Outstanding Achievement in Animation" at the 12th Annual Interactive Achievement Awards; it also received nominations for "Adventure Game of the Year", and outstanding achievement in "Art Direction" and "Sound Design".